China opens mega-bridge linking Hong Kong to mainland

 ZHUHAI, China -- China on Tuesday opened the world's longest sea-crossing bridge linking Hong Kong to the mainland, a feat of engineering carrying immense economic and political significance.

 Chinese President Xi Jinping presided over a ceremony in the city of Zhuhai to open the 55-kilometre (34-mile)-long bridge linking it to the semi-autonomous regions of Hong Kong and Macau.
-Digital fireworks exploded on a screen behind him as leaders of the three cities looked on.
+Digital fireworks exploded on a screen behind him as leaders of the three cities watched.

 The $20 billion bridge took almost a decade to build while incurring major delays and cost overruns.
 It includes an undersea tunnel allowing ships to pass through the Pearl River delta, the heart of China's crucial manufacturing sector.